TNO-FL/protocols.logistic_regression/README.md

 # TNO PET Lab - Federated Learning (FL) - Protocols - Logistic Regression

-The TNO PET Lab consists of generic software components, procedures, and functionalities developed and maintained on a regular basis to facilitate and aid in the development of PET solutions.
-The lab is a cross-project initiative allowing us to integrate and reuse previously developed PET functionalities to boost the development of new protocols and solutions.

-The package `tno.fl.protocols.logistic_regression` is part of the TNO Python Toolbox.

 Implementation of a Federated Learning scheme for Logistic Regression.
 This library was designed to facilitate both developers that are new to cryptography and developers that are more familiar with cryptography.